Are You Aspiring Towards A Career in Extension?

 How Does End-O-Fite Enterprises LLC Differ From an Extension Service?

 First and foremost, we are small and independent.
 That means two things.
 On one hand, we don’t take money from the government, so we are free to teach what our observations and experience holds to be true.
 On the other hand, we don’t have the pockets of hundreds of millions of taxpayers to dip into, so we have to charge for some of our services.
 Since the small farms we see the most need to support are also the least likely to be able to pay consulting contracts, we have explored alternate income streams.
-These include income from our online learning, our soil testing, and from commissions we earn as independent distributors of nutrition products.
-Affiliate based marketing models allow us to provide nutritional supplements, along with a diverse variety of unique products and services that support the needs of families who are transitioning towards a more local food economy.
+These include income from our online learning, our soil testing, and from commissions we earn as affiliates of nutrition products, and other online stores.
+Affiliate based marketing models allow us to provide nutritional supplements, and other products and services that support our efforts to take ownership of our personal economy.
 Unexpected benefits of these affiliations include our ability to reach a global audience working at local scales, the ability to tap into the wisdom of a global network, and the ability to connect small local farms to health conscious consumers who care how their food is grown and distributed.

 Opportunities for Extension and other Educators

 As our own network expands, we welcome full or part time partners who are focused on expanding the growth of local food systems.
 We welcome partners with sincere interests in sustainable agriculture, microbiome restoration, human nutrition, local food, and/or creating supplemental income.
-While our affiliate networks offer ample breadth for people from widely diverse backgrounds, our experience has been that teams work best when they share a common vision.
-We share the vision of those who have committed their time to work in agriculture, extension, education, and nutrition.
+Our experience has been that teams work best when they share a common vision.
 If you have interests in working full or part time to restore local food systems, please drop us a note and let us know how best to connect with you.